What is a broiler chicken?

 In 1979 the government established the Farm Animal Welfare Council (FAWC), with the aim of keeping animal welfare standards under continuous review, but it was not until 1986 that the first rules were adopted at the EU level on “hen laying” (Council Directive 86/113/EC, succeeded in 1988 by Directive 88/166/EC).

-Strong campaigning against factory farming of poultry, assisted by public examples of obvious mistreatment of animals and food safety scares - the most well-known being the salmonella in eggs scandal - was having an impact by the 1980s.
+Strong campaigning against factory farms, assisted by public examples of obvious mistreatment of animals and food safety scares was having an impact by the 1980s.
+The most well-known being the salmonella in eggs scandal.
 A corollary of this, and of the disappearance of the threat of food shortages, was the rise of free-range farming and more recently organic farming; a return to “old fashioned” and more expensive production methods, that were considered more humane and safe.

 The issue has been brought to the public’s attention through the efforts of celebrity chef Hugh Fearnley-Whittingstall.
 He attempted to raise its profile by challenging Britain’s largest supermarket, Tesco, to improve existing standards for chickens reared for eating.
 Mr Fearnley-Whittingstall asked shareholders at Tesco’s annual general meeting to approve the measures in June 2008 but his motion was roundly defeated.

-Conditions for broilers are marginally better, insofar as they are not raised in cages, but on the ground, but again in cramped, dark and hot sheds.
+Conditions for broiler chickens raised for meat are normally considered marginally better than those for battery hens, insofar as they are not raised in cages, but on the ground, albeit in cramped, dark and hot sheds.
 Poor facilities can mean that broilers walk around in their own excreta, causing foot ulcerations and “hock burns” – black marks caused by ammonia that can sometimes be seen on chickens in the shops.

 However, the main welfare problem with regard to broilers is the impact of selective breeding on the birds themselves.
 Broilers reach their slaughter weight in around 40 days, half the time birds took to reach full size 30 years ago.
 This growth rate puts immense strain on their hearts and lungs, and their legs are frequently unable to support their overgrown bodies.

-These conditions have generated food safety threats in the past, most famously in 1988, when the Health Minister Edwina Currie claimed that most eggs were infected with the salmonella bacterium, following a series of outbreaks.
+These conditions have generated food safety threats in the past.
 In 1999, carcinogenic dioxins were found in poultry feeds at plants in Belgium, France and the Netherlands.

 More recently, concerns have been voiced about the use of antibiotics as growth promoters.
 Although hormonal growth promoters are illegal in the UK, it is widely feared that the use of antibiotics may be contributing towards the development of drug-resistant bacteria, with potentially serious consequences for animal and human health.

-The food industry is highly globalised, moreover, and while many farmers might be willing to change, they face the problem of being undercut by cheaper intensive producers overseas if they accept domestic or even EU-level regulation – with the effect that they go out of business, while the welfare problems persist elsewhere.
+The food industry is highly globalised, moreover, and while many farmers might be willing to change, they face the problem of being undercut by cheaper intensive producers overseas if they accept tighter domestic regulation – with the effect that they go out of business, while the welfare problems persist elsewhere.